hmcts/design-system/app/views/patterns/manage-items-in-a-list/README.md

 ## Research on this component

 While this is an established pattern, it's marked as experimental because it needs to be tested with solicitos, judges, legal advisors.

+### Gaps

+- being able to manage items one at a time, without multiple selection.
+Such as buttons and links in each row.
+Or when to click an item before editing it.
+- alternative patterns to tables.
+Such as a timeline or a list of items shown as cards.